The Keith Haring Nurse Practitioner Postgraduate Fellowship in LGBTQ+ Health - Callen-Lorde

 • Develop leadership qualities to improve clinic and patient outcomes through quality improvement, population health and/or research.

-• Advance skills for creating organizational change via a DEI lens to transform healthcare systems to be LGBTQ+ inclusive and affirming.
+• Advance skills for creating organizational change to transform healthcare systems to be LGBTQ+ inclusive and affirming.

 By the end of the program, Haring Fellows will: